abdulmajidcse/laravel-code-mask/README.md

 ```

-<strong>If you want to use CodeMaskFacade class as an alias, add aliases in your config/app.php file.</strong>
+<strong>Optional: The aliases will automatically get registered.
+Or you may manually add the aliases in your config/app.php file.</strong>

 ```
 <?php